Danny Watkins: Philadelphia Eagles

-Watkins was selected with the 23rd overall pick by the Philadelphia Eagles in the 2011 NFL Draft.
+Watkins was selected in the first round with the 23rd overall pick by the Philadelphia Eagles in the 2011 NFL draft.
 He became the oldest first-round selection since 1971 at the age of 26.
 He was the first Canadian to be drafted in the first rounds of both the CFL and NFL drafts since Mike Schad in 1986.
 He was projected to start as a rookie at right offensive guard and signed a four-year contract worth $7.9 million on August 1.
 However, the Eagles claimed Kyle DeVan off waivers from the Indianapolis Colts before the start of the season and Watkins was benched.
 Watkins was inactive for the first two weeks of the season and was active for a week three game against the New York Giants, but did not play.
 He was inactive again in week four, but was promoted to the starting right guard on October 5, due to the ineffectiveness of DeVan through the first four games of the season.
 Watkins was released on August 31, 2013.
-Eagles general manager Howie Roseman said the "innate toughness" Watkins showed at Baylor never materialized.
+Eagles general manager Howie Roseman said the "innate toughness" Watkins showed at Baylor never showed up in the NFL.

 Miami Dolphins

-The Miami Dolphins signed Watkins to a one-year contract on September 3, 2013 after waiving backup lineman Josh Samuda.
+The Miami Dolphins signed Watkins to a one-year contract on September 3, 2013, after waiving backup lineman Josh Samuda.